isabella232/prifi/README.md

 All tests passed.
 ```

+### Automated Testing, all components in localhost, with Docker

+Same thing as above, but via docker (and hence without the requirement for go):

+- `docker run lbarman/prifi`

+(docker might require `sudo` on some systems)

 ### Manual Testing, all components in localhost

 You can test PriFi by running `./prifi.sh all-localhost`.
 This will run a SOCKS server, a PriFi relay, a Trustee, and three clients on your machine.
 They will use the identities in `config/identities_default`.